AzureCosmosDB/CosmicWorks/README.md

 1. Then type `dotnet run` in the terminal to start the application.
     1. You may want to make the terminal larger on your screen by dragging it up or clicking the up carrot to maximize the terminal panel.
 1. On the main menu, press 'k' to load the data.
-    1. This will take some time to run and you will see retries as it will ingest data faster than Serverless accounts allow for.
+    1. This takes about **7 minutes on a 2 core CodeSpace** to run and you will see retries as it will ingest data faster than Serverless accounts allow for.
     1. After the data is loaded, if you want to run this solution locally, follow the steps to Run Locally.
 In Visual Studio, open secrets.json and copy and paste the values from the env file in .azure folder into secrets.json so the app can connect to the deployed Cosmos DB account.
 1. After the data is loaded, open Program.cs and put any breakpoints for any of the functions you want to step through.
 1. Press F5 to start a debug session.